masurp/workshop_bayes/exercises/exercise_04.md

 Of course we can also plot the probable regression lines per school.
-With a bit of data wrangling we get an interesting plot that shows quite vivily how different the schools are with regard to the relationship between homework and math.
+With a bit of data wrangling we get an interesting plot that shows quite vividly how different the schools are with regard to the relationship between homework and math.

 ``` r